Install Auth SDK

 Learn how to configure the Wristband SDK for your Express application.

 After setting up Express, you'll need to install and configure the Wristband ExpressJS SDK.
+We'll be using this SDK throughout the quickstart guide to help facilitate the integration between your application and Wristband.

 Installation